StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

 Create a one-off transferJob that executes immediately
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example is not ENCODE specific.
+This example is not IGVF specific.

 ::

-  import encode_utils.transfer_to_gcp as gcp
+  import igvf_utils.transfer_to_gcp as gcp

   transfer = gcp.Transfer(gcp_project="sigma-night-206802")

-The :func:`encode_utils.transfer_to_gcp.Transfer.from_s3` method is used to create what the STS calls a transferJob.
+The :func:`igvf_utils.transfer_to_gcp.Transfer.from_s3` method is used to create what the STS calls a transferJob.
 A transferJob either runs once (a one-off job) or is scheduled to run repeatedly, depending on how the job schedule is specified.
 However, the `from_s3` method shown below only schedules one-off jobs at present::